10 Strategies for thriving at summer course:

 - Pro tip: Give yourself a chance to wind down before bed without being on your phone.
 Set a time each night, when your phone will be off limits and read or sew pointe shoes until you feel yourself getting sleepy.

-Don’t forget to check back for the last installment of Tips From a Professional Dancer for Thriving at Summer Course: Part III!
+Read the last installment of Tips From a Professional Dancer for Thriving at Summer Course: Part III!